 Thoughts can escape you mid-sentence.
 New information just won’t sink in.
 It’s like trying to think through a fog.
 And it’s bloody frustrating.

-It’s not just you, you know.
-‘Brain fog’, the collective name for forgetfulness, difficulty concentrating and an inability to think clearly is a common symptom in the perimenopause.
+t’s not just you, you know.
+‘Brain fog’, an inability to think clearly, is a common symptom in the perimenopause.

 Whether you are trying to crack on with a challenging report, or just want to relax with a book – it can be hard to wrestle your brain into focusing on the matter at hand.